Creamy Meyer Lemon Vinaigrette Salad + Victory Gardening

 - 2 Tablespoons Meyer lemon juice from about 1 large meyer lemon

-- about 1/4 teaspoon salt, or to personal taste
+- 1/4 teaspoon salt , or to personal taste

 - 1 teaspoon balsamic vinegar

-- Combine all ingredients in medium bowl.
+- Combine all dressing ingredients in a bowl (meyer lemon juice, olive oil, salt, balsamic vinegar, mayonnaise, sugar, and garlic).
 Whisk together until mayo blends into vinaigrette, leaving no lumps.